KuligKamil/code-conf-essions/mongodb/pages/criteria.md

 </v-clicks>

 <!--
-To find the ideal Python tool for MongoDB, we focused on specific criteria:
+To find the perfect Python tool for MongoDB, we focused on specific criteria:

--->
+of course I we need robust ODM integration with Pydatnic & FastAPI .
+I LOVE THIS ECOSYSTEM -->